-At March 31, 2019, our cash and cash equivalents and available-for-sale investments totaled \$700.8 million compared with \$866.9 million at December 31, 2018.
+At March 31, 2020, our cash and cash equivalents and debt securities available-for-sale totaled \$1.0 billion compared with \$970.2 million at December 31, 2019.

-Net cash used in operating activities was \$112.5 million in the first quarter of 2019, compared to \$38.5 million in the first quarter of 2018.
-The increase in net cash used in operating activities was primarily due to IPR&D of \$113.1 million in connection with our collaboration and license agreement with Voyager, partially offset by increased INGREZZA net product sales.
+Net cash provided by operating activities was \$38.2 million for the three months ended March 31, 2020, compared with \$112.5 million net cash used in operating activities in the comparable period last year, primarily reflecting increased INGREZZA net product sales and an upfront payment of \$113.1 million in March 2019 in connection with our collaboration with Voyager.

-Net cash provided by investing activities was \$41.0 million in the first quarter of 2019, compared to \$57.1 million of net cash used in investing activities in the first quarter of 2018, reflecting timing differences associated with the purchases and sales and maturities of our available-for-sale investments, as well as changes in our portfolio-mix between cash equivalents and short-term and long-term investment holdings, offset by our \$54.7 million equity investment in Voyager in the first quarter of 2019.
+Net cash provided by investing activities was \$33.2 million for the three months ended March 31, 2020, compared with \$41.0 million in the comparable period last year, reflecting timing differences related to purchases, sales and maturities of debt securities available-for-sale, changes in our portfolio-mix, and an equity investment of \$54.7 million in Voyager in March 2019.

-Net cash provided by financing activities in the quarter of 2019 was \$2.6 million, compared to \$16.1 million in the first quarter of 2018.
+Net cash provided by financing activities was \$3.3 million for the three months ended March 31, 2020, compared with \$2.6 million in the comparable period last year, reflecting proceeds from issuances of our common stock.

-Shelf Registration Statement

-In February 2017, we filed an automatic shelf registration statement which immediately became effective by rule of the Securities and Exchange Commission (SEC).
-For so long as we continue to satisfy the requirements to be deemed a well-known seasoned issuer, this shelf registration statement allows us to issue an unlimited number of securities from time to time.
-We sold no securities under this shelf registration statement in the first quarter of 2019 or 2018.
+Shelf Registration Statement.
+In February 2017, we filed an automatic shelf registration statement which immediately became effective by rule of the Securities and Exchange Commission.
+We sold no securities under this shelf registration statement in 2019 or the first quarter of 2020.

-Convertible Senior Notes
+Convertible Senior Notes.
 In May 2017, we issued \$517.5 million of 2.25% convertible senior notes due May 15, 2024.
-Refer to Note 7 to the condensed consolidated financial statements for more information.